 If a doctor prescribed Elmiron to you or someone you love, you may seek compensation for the damage it caused you.
-If you are in the San Antonio area, call the Elmiron Lawsuit Attorneys at the Law Offices of George Salinas for a free consultation and to discuss your situation.
+If you are in the San Antonio area, call the Elmiron Lawsuit Attorneys at the George Salinas Injury Lawyers for a free consultation and to discuss your situation.

 Elmiron and Blindness

 Manufactured by Janssen Pharmaceuticals, Elmiron was approved as a treatment for IC in October 1996.
 It is the only oral drug approved by the FDA to treat the pain caused by interstitial cystitis.
 It is also not available as a generic.
 Other treatments are much more invasive, so Elmiron is the go-to prescription for doctors treating IC.
 Hundreds of thousands of people were prescribed the drug, mostly women.
 Additionally, doctors advised many people suffering from IC to keep taking Elmiron for a long time.
 Doctors prescribed three doses a day, and benefits from the drug took up to three months to take effect.
 Moreover, for relief to continue, patients have to continue taking Elmiron.
 If they stop taking it, the pain comes back.

 In 2018, researchers raised concerns that Elmiron could damage their macula, part of the retina that is responsible for vision.
 Since then, more studies have confirmed that Elmiron can cause retinal damage.
 Not only can this lead to permanent vision impairment, it can even lead to blindness.

 Elmiron protects the bladder from irritants found in urine.
 It forms a barrier between the bladder wall and the substances in the urine that cause irritation.
 Doctors prescribe Elmiron as the standard treatment for IC because the other treatment options are much more invasive and require general anesthesia.